dwivediishivam/googledrive_data_transfer_iiitd/README.md

 There are still a few things you can do with this guide (that can't be done with Takeout Transfer, i.e. copy [Shared with You] files and delete all except those [You have shared].
 The second might especially be useful in case you have used some sharing links somewhere and don't know what will break if you delete all the data.

 -----

+## 1\.
+Introduction: Why Do This?

+Your IIITD Google Workspace account storage limit will be reduced to 5GB after graduation.
+This guide provides a comprehensive, step-by-step method to transfer all your data (including "Shared with me" files) from your IIITD account to a personal Google account using a powerful tool called `rclone`.

 **This guide is split into 5 parts:**